≡ Menu

 What rate (or price) can I qualify for?

-As you can see, there are many factors that can come into play when trying to determine what kind of “rate” an individual might qualify for after being diagnosed with Hyperparathyroidism.
-This is why it’s almost impossible to know for sure what kind of “rate” you might qualify for without first speaking with you directly.
+As you can see, many factors can come into play when trying to determine what kind of “rate” an individual might qualify for after being diagnosed with Hyperparathyroidism.
+This is why knowing what kind of “rate” you might qualify for is almost impossible without first speaking with you directly.

-There are a few “assumptions” that we can make about folks who have been diagnosed with Hyperparathyroidism which will usually hold true when applying for a traditional term or whole life insurance policy which will hopefully give you a general idea about what kind of “rate” that you might be able to qualify for.
+That said, however, there are a few “assumptions” that we can make about folks who have been diagnosed with Hyperparathyroidism; these assumptions usually hold when applying for a traditional term or whole life insurance policy, which will hopefully give you a general idea about what kind of “rate” you might qualify for.

 For example:

-If you are someone who has been previously diagnosed with Hyperparathyroidism and has since had your overactive parathyroid gland(s) removed and are now maintaining normal levels of calcium within your system, it is reasonable to assume that you might be able to qualify for a Preferred rate provided you would be able to meet all other requirements for such a rate.
+Suppose you have been previously diagnosed with Hyperparathyroidism, have since removed your overactive parathyroid gland(s), and are now maintaining normal calcium levels within your system.
+In that case, it is reasonable to assume that you might be able to qualify for a Preferred rate, provided you meet all other requirements for such a rate.

 Additionally…

-If you are someone who will be able to provide medical evidence that you are successfully managing your condition and don’t seem to be suffering from any of the more serious complications associated with this disease, it is also reasonable to assume that you might be able to qualify for a Preferred rate as well.
+Suppose you are someone who will be able to provide medical evidence that you are successfully managing your condition and don’t seem to be suffering from any of the more serious complications associated with this disease.
+In that case, it is also reasonable to assume that you might be able to qualify for a Preferred rate as well.

 Which is why…

 It’s only when someone has either just recently been diagnosed with this condition (and doesn’t yet have it under control) or seems to be having difficulty maintaining a “normal” and “healthy” level of calcium in their system that we begin to run into trouble.
-Fortunately, in cases like these, we’ll normally find that an individual may still be able to qualify for a traditional life insurance policy only now that may only be able to qualify for a Standard or “Sub-standard” rate.
+Fortunately, in cases like these, we’ll generally find that an individual may still qualify for a traditional life insurance policy only now that may only qualify for a Standard or “Substandard” rate.

 The good news is…